Toranks/Art-of-Fighting--Trouble-in-SouthTown/README.md

 https://www.youtube.com/playlist?list=PLfyIRl779hZ_m0Jk6VsaMC7Ai_Ts4yTi-

 With this game is wich we can see all the resources allowed by this engine raised to maximum power, taking spectacularity and mechanics to the highest level.
 Several of its unique features (difficult to see in games of this type, both of this engine and any other commercial game of this gender) are:
-- 35 different characters for the main stages of fighting on foot and 7 for the special stages plus 9 different vehicles for the horizontal road stages and 5 for the Out Run type stages.
+- 36 different characters for the main stages of fighting on foot.
+7 for the special stages.
+11 different vehicles for the horizontal road stages.
+5 vehicles for the Out Run type stages.
 - Great variety on the stages and missions to be carried out, with lots of mini-games, secrets, and hidden details that make it very replayable.
-- Crowd of kinematics and animations
+- Crowd of kinematics and animations.
-- Great soundtrack
+- Great soundtrack.
 - More than 20 hours of story mode.
 - QTE (quick time events) in certain mini-games, and when some enemies grab you, being able to get rid of them by pressing certain buttons.
 - Map to visit the city, all stages, exclusive fights against an harder version of all bosses, all scenes, images of the game, enemies, and making-of.